 In addition, we share information on global activities for reducing environmental loads, relevant laws and regulations, and social trends through the Manufacturing Environmental Information Sharing Group.

-In Europe, Southeast Asia, China, and Latin America where our factories are located, regional information exchanges and competitions on best practices to reduce environmental impact (presentation of awards for best practices and activities for group-wide expansion) are held as needed.
-We are promoting GF activities suited to the issues of each region to boost and accelerate efforts and actions.
+In Europe, Southeast Asia, China, and Latin America, we hold information exchanges and competitions on best practices by region to reduce environmental impact (presentation of awards for best practices and roll-out of good examples to other regions).
+By doing so, we promote GF activities suited to the issues in each region to expand and accelerate the activities.

 As measures to strengthen the company-wide foundation aiming at improving the structures with energy efficiency, we have developed a BA (Before/After) chart search system to share and spread knowhow across the world on the Internet.
 With the system, each factory can register and share their best practices concerning managing CO2, waste, chemical substances, water, etc. Further, we prepared “Energy-Saving Potential Diagnosis Sheet” which is a tool with which users can evaluate visualized energy-efficient structure and extract of effective measures, based on the existing support tools and manuals for energy-efficiency which we reviewed and updated.
 And then, we rolled out the sheet to all sites.
 In fiscal 2019, we confirmed validity of the Diagnosis Sheet.